zowe/zowe.github.io/compatibility.md

 <section class="whitebackground">
   <h1>Compatibility Matrix</h1>
   <p>Validate whether your z/OS environment meets the necessary prerequisites to operate Zowe server side.
-If you are looking for a version that used to be here, but that is not here anymore, it is possible that the version of the pre-req is not supported and as such Zowe does not continue supporting it either. </p>
+In the case of z/OS, Java, Node.js we had older versions that we used to support and no longer support.</p>

   <div style="overflow-x: auto">
     <table class="table table-bordered table-sm compatibility-table">